Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 ### Kinematic Trajectory Optimization

 This is a somewhat different view on traj opt compared to transcription, shooting, collocation methods.
-This is less concerned about encoding/following strict dynamic constraints, and more concerned about kinematic feasibility (i.e. smooth trajectories in configuration space and respecting velocity/acceleration/higher-order derivative limits).
+This is less concerned about encoding dynamic constraints, and more concerned about kinematic feasibility (i.e. smoothness and respecting velocity/acceleration/higher-order derivative limits).
 It's strategy is to solve a smooth path in robot configuration space, and it assumes that such a path will be dynamically feasible (THIS ASSUMPTION IS NOT ALWAYS VALID.
 See last paragraph of this section).
 It is also formulated as an optimization problem.

 We parameterize a trajectory in configuration space using something like a B-spline with some pre-set number of control points (B-splines have nice properties -- the entire traj remains within the convex hull of the control points, and derivatives (w.r.t. time) of B-splines are still B-splines, so enforcing derivative constraints at the control points also enforces the derivative constraints along the entire trajectory).
 These control points are the decision variables of the optimization.
 A simple cost can be something like the length of the B-spline.
 Constraints are then all applied to the B-spline.
 For example, velocity, acceleration, jerk limits are applied as linear constraints on the control points of the 1st, 2nd, and 3rd derivative of the B-spline (derivatives of B-splins are still just linear combinations of the control points).
 Obstacle avoidance can be achieved by adding minimum-distance constraints at discrete samples along the B-spline (though this would obviously be non-convex in general).

-To parameterize time within the trajectory, we add scalar $T$, the duration of the trajectory, as a additional decision variable.
+To parameterize time within the trajectory, we add scalar $T$, the duration of the trajectory, as a additional decision variable (you can also imagine having a simple linear time-cost with $T$).
 B-splines are actually functions of not only the control points, but also the knot vector (which is usually just fixed beforehand for simplicity/numerical feasibility) and a time parameter $u$.
 The knot vector is a vector of weakly increasing values describing the time intervals at which each control point is "active"/influencing the spline. $u$, which ranges from 0 to 1, "traces" along the spline.
 The equation for a B-spline is:

 $$ x(u) = \sum_{i=0}^n N_{i,p}(u) \mathbf{P}_i $$